DreymaR/BigBagKbdTrixPKL/Files/README.md

     https://msdn.microsoft.com/en-us/library/windows/desktop/dd375731(v=vs.85).aspx

 * "Anti-madness tips" for PKL (by user Eraicos and me):
-    - AHK v1.0 script files need to be ANSI encoded.
+    - PKL using AHK v1.0: Script files need to be ANSI encoded.
 They don't support special letters well.
-        - The current PKL_eD AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM.
+        - EPKL using AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM.
     - PKL .ini files may be UTF-8 encoded, with or without BOM.
 Source .ahk files should be UTF-8-BOM?
         - PKL: Don't use end-of-line comments in the .ini files.
 OK in layout.ini because of tab parsing.
-        - PKL_eD: End-of-line comments are now safe!
+        - EPKL: End-of-line comments are now safe!
     - In layout.ini:
-        - Before v0.4.6: Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
+        - Old PKL: Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
         - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
 Why?
     - In the Extend section:
         - Don't use empty mappings in the Extend section.
 Comment these out.
-        - The default format includes {} to send keys by name.
-To escape these, use the }‹any string›{ trick.
+        - By default {} is added to send keys by name.
+To escape these, use a prefix-entry or }‹any string›{.

 **Entry format info from Farkas' sample.ini layout file:** (Note that I now use '@' for 'dk' entries, etc)